top of page

 SUPPORT THE MOVEMENT

 We realize that motorcycles aren't for everyone.
 Good news!
 There are many ways for you to support the social justice movement in the Twin Cities.
-For other ways to get involved check out our Facebook page and all of the other Social Justice groups that are part of our community.
+For other ways to get involved check out our social media and all of the other Social Justice groups that are part of our community.

 JOIN THE MOVEMENT!